bxparks/AceUtils/src/print_str/README.md

 An implementation of `Print` that writes to an in-memory buffer supporting strings less than 65535 in length.
 It is intended to be an alternative to the `String` class to help avoid heap fragmentation due to repeated creation and deletion of small String objects.
-The 'PrintString' object inherit the methods from the 'Print' interface which can be used to build an internal string representation of various objects.
+The 'PrintStr' object inherit the methods from the 'Print' interface which can be used to build an internal string representation of various objects.
 Instead of using the `operator+=()` or the `concat()` method, use the `print()`, `println()` (or sometimes the `printf()`